 Skills, not jobs, must become the currency of work for organisations that want to thrive in the future, say experts

 Several experts (see here, here and here) have suggested that shifting to a skills-based workplace is the best way forward.
-Skills are the “currency” of the new labour market, they argue, urging business leaders to embrace a skills-first approach.
+Skills are the “currency” of the new labour market, they say, urging business leaders to embrace a skills-first approach.

 But organisations are woefully ill-equipped to shift to a skills-based system.

-Business and HR leaders from more than 4,000 organisations surveyed for PWC’s 2021 Future of Work and Skills Survey said that one of the most significant challenges they faced in the workforce was identifying the skills workers will need in the future due to changing technology.
-They also indicated they were uncertain about the most effective way to deal with it.
+Business and HR leaders from more than 4,000 organisations surveyed for PWC’s Future of Work and Skills Survey in 2021 said that one of the most significant challenges they faced in the workforce was identifying the skills workers will need in the future due to changing technology.
+But they indicated they were uncertain about the most effective way to deal with it.
+“It’s imperative that businesses make investments in systems that inventory and maintain an inventory of current skills and that support visualisation of gaps in future skills,” the report recommended.

-Another report, Building the future-ready workforce, by Deloitte, said: “Only 17% of organisations believe they’re able to anticipate the skills they’ll require to any great extent, and only 16% expect to make significant investments in learning over the next three years.
+Another report, titled Building the future-ready workforce, by Deloitte, said: “Only 17% of organisations believe they’re able to anticipate the skills they’ll require to any great extent, and only 16% expect to make significant investments in learning over the next three years.
 Combined, this lack of information and investment threatens to thwart organisations’ efforts to build the workforces they’ll need in both the short and long term.”

 The list has links to the actual sources wherever available.
 Please go to the “Sources” section at the very end of the article to view all the sources.